 To sum it all up:

-- SEO is essential to your business’ success
+- Search engine optimization is essential to your business’ success.

 So was “mind-bottling” a fair word to use?
-For those of you looking to get started with SEO, come explore our SEO services to see exactly what we would do for you today.
+For those of you looking to get started with SEO, come explore our content marketing services to see exactly what we would do for you today.

-Looking to stay up to date with new insights and marketing strategies in the changing digital landscape?
-Then sign up to be the first to receive our monthly updates, and come follow us on Facebook and Twitter.
+Looking to stay up to date with new insights and digital marketing strategies in the changing digital landscape?
+Then sign up to be the first to receive our monthly updates, and come follow us on Twitter.